sxysxy/NERTasks/README.md

 # Install dependencies.

-Recommend to use conda create a python environment, python==3.9.
+Recommend to use conda creating a python environment(python==3.9).
 For example:

 ```
 conda create -n NER python=3.9